 All Staff must seek out and follow COVID-19 guidance on legally permissible working and gatherings issued by their local government agencies.
 Nothing in these guidelines should be interpreted as authorizing staff to ignore the law or put themselves or our beneficiaries in increased danger of contracting COVID-19.
 If legally permissible, these guidelines should be used by all WV staff and volunteers to conduct group meetings, other mass gatherings, home visits, or other contact with beneficiaries that are not prohibited under local laws and regulations.
 This includes CHWs and also Child Protection, Education, WaSH, Livelihoods, Health and Nutrition, F&D, and CS staff and home visitors.
-Always follow local ministry of health or other government regulations on mass gatherings and group meetings.
-Where the MOH or government regulations are more stringent, follow those regulations.
-Where government regulations are less stringent, then the following WV recommendations should be adhered to, as a minimum practice.
+Always follow local ministry of health or other government regulations are more stringent, follow those regulations.
+Where the MOH or government regulations are less stringent, then the following WV recommendations should be adhered to, as a minimum practice.
 We encourage you to discuss and share these guidelines with other organizations and the MOH in your country.